Job Market Report March – ‘Uncertainty’

 Nursing/Medical/Care: Care Workers, Health Care Assistants, Home Care Workers, Nurses, Support Workers.

 Other: B2B Sales, Call Centre, Customer Service, Graduates, Team Leaders.

-The recruitment industry survey tracks both the average salaries awarded to people placed in permanent jobs each month, as well as average hourly rates of pay for temp/contract staff.
+The recruitment industry survey tracks both the average salaries in Dorset + the South.
+Find out what’s awarded to people placed in permanent jobs each month, as well as average hourly rates of pay for temp/contract staff.

 Starting salary inflation edges down to a 27-month low

 March survey data signalled a further sharp increase in average starting salaries across the South of England.
 Moreover, the pace of pay growth remained slightly stronger than the UK-wide trend.
 Higher salaries were often linked by respondents to greater competition for scarce skill sets.
 However, the rate of inflation softened for the second month in a row and was the least marked since December 2016.

 Temp wages rise at a quicker pace

 Recruiters in the South of England signalled a further increase in average hourly pay given to short-term workers in March.
 Notably, the rate of wage inflation accelerated from February’s recent low and was sharper than the UK average.
 According to panellists, candidate shortages and a general increase in local market rates had added upward pressure to pay.

 Data from the Office for National Statistics signalled that average weekly earnings across the UK rose by 5.4% year-on-year to £637 in the final quarter of 2018.
 London saw the strongest annual rise, with pay up 13.1% to £846.
 Meanwhile, the weakest increase was in the South East, with average weekly earnings rising by just 0.5% on the previous year to £685.

 The KPMG and REC, UK Report on Jobs: South of England is one of four regional reports tracking labour market trends across England.
 Reports are also available for London, the Midlands and the North of England.